 Hey, I’m beedub!
-I am a Brit currently living in Toronto, Canada.
-I grew up in small towns & villages in the middle of England that most people haven’t heard of and then lived in London for a few years.
+I grew up in small towns & villages in the middle of England that most people haven’t heard of and now live in London.
 I’ve been a console gamer all my life, from my first Sega Master System to the Sega Mega Drive, Sega Saturn, PS1, PS2, PS3, up to my current PS4.
-It’s only fairly recently that I’ve been properly gaming on my PC (I used to be a Mac person).
+It was only a few years ago that I started to properly gaming on my PC.
 I was introduced to Dota through my brother.
-I jokingly asked him to teach me so I could see what all the fuss was about at one of his LAN parties, and I’ve been hooked ever since.
+I jokingly asked him to teach me so I could see what all the fuss was about at a LAN party he was hosting, and I’ve been hooked ever since.

 I joined Desoladies near the beginning of its creation and I love this community so much.
 It’s very rewarding to be part of a group full of such talented, supportive, like-minded women.
 Who would have thought that getting into Dota 2 would lead to meeting so many amazing people from all over the world?!
 Going to TI7 was such a blast, it was great to meet so many people and I can’t wait for TI8!
 Other LANs I’ve been to are the Boston Major & the Montreal BEAT Invitational.
 Aside from generally helping out manage Desoladies, I create all of the graphics & branded assets for the group.

-I’m currently a freelance graphic designer & love to stream!
+I’m currently a marketing assistant & love to stream!
 After spamming support for the past couple of years, I’m trying to learn to play other positions.
-I stream my journey to becoming a distinctly average player and also complain about my woes of attempting to play carry over on the Dota 2 podcast, Defense of the Patience.
+I stream my journey to becoming a distinctly average player and also complain about my Dota woes over on the Dota 2 podcast, Fourth Spirit.

 Outside of gaming stuff, I love to draw, find new music to obsess over, listen to podcasts, eat amazing food, drink beer & tea (I’m a stereotype, I know) and most of all, I adore cuddling my two black cats, Echo & Io.